Bruce Gillespie

 Edna Staebler and the Lives of Women

 For the past year or so, a lot of my research time has been focused on the magazine writing Edna Staebler did early in her career, mostly for Maclean’s and Chatelaine.
-As I’ve written before, it’s great stuff with a timeless quality to it; the stories are every bit as engaging and interesting today as…
+As I’ve written before, it’s great stuff with a timeless quality to it; the stories are every bit as…

 Read more